-- All clothing must be labeled with your child's full name. - Please send extra clothing for your child to change into as needed.

-Proper footwear is important so that the children may fully participate in outdoor activities.
+- All clothing must be labeled with your child's full name. - For younger children, please send an extra set of clothing to keep on their hooks. - Proper footwear is important so that the children may fully participate in outdoor activities.
 Tennis shoes are preferred footwear for all children and youth.
 Sandals should have back straps on them.
+Croc-type shoes and flip flops are discouraged.